michaelprice232/jwt-demo/README.md

 - `subject`: principle that is the subject of the JWT.
 Relates to the ['sub' registered field](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.2)
 - `is-admin`: boolean which dictates whether the user is an admin.
 Private (custom) field

+The unit tests have been written to help me understand the JWT signing and validation process, such as tampering with the payload after signing to check signature validation.

 ### Run:
 ```shell
 export jwt_secret_key='<random-string-used-for-signing-and-validation>'